Story Of Atahualpa: The Last Emperor Of The Inca Empire

 Hearing legends of the great wealth of Indian civilization in South America, Pizarro formed an alliance with fellow conquistador Diego de Almagro in 1524 and sailed down the west coast of South America from Panama.

 Returning to Panama, Pizarro planned an expedition of conquest, but the Spanish governor refused to back the scheme.
-In 1528, Pizarro sailed back to Spain to ask the support of Emperor Charles V. Hernan Cortes had recently brought the emperor great wealth through his conquest of the Aztec Empire, and Charles approved Pizarro’s plan.
-He also promised that Pizarro, not Almagro, would receive the majority of the expedition’s profits.
+In 1528, Pizarro sailed back to Spain to ask for the support of Emperor Charles V. Hernan Cortes had recently brought the emperor great wealth through his conquest of the Aztec Empire, and Charles approved Pizarro’s plan.
+He also promised that Pizarro, not Almagro, would receive most of the expedition’s profits.
 In 1530, Pizarro returned to Panama.

 In 1531, he sailed down to Peru, landing at Tumbes.
-He led his army up the Andes Mountains and on November 15, 1532, reached the Inca town of Cajamarca.
+He led his army up the Andes Mountains and, on November 15, 1532, reached the Inca town of Cajamarca.

 At the time, Atahualpa was enjoying the hot springs in Cajamarca.
 He was preparing for his march on Cuzco, the capital of his brother’s kingdom.